romanav/interview_task/README.md

 # Solution
 In reason of described constrains I decide to write micro service that can read data and store in MongoDB in requested format (No kafka involved).This Solution contains one micro service, but it should be split to 2 micro-services.
 One read data, second fetch data.
 I put it in one project in reason to make things more visible and simple.

-In reason we have micro services only, that not connected to the working system, it's meaningless to do black box E2E testing.
+In reason we have single micro service only, that not connected to the working system with kafka, it's meaningless to do black box E2E testing.
 Micro-service testing (component testing) better to do in level of unit tests and component test, because unit testing and component testing catch failures when code is compiling and developer get fast response about code quality.

 * In addition, I have implimented project in with TDD approach (I know it's important for you :) )